qasim/Airstream/README.md

 optional func airstream(_ airstream: Airstream, processAudio buffer: UnsafeMutablePointer<Int8>, length: Int32)
 ```

-Process linear PCM audio data streamed from a device.
+Process linear PCM audio streamed from a device. `buffer` is a pointer to the audio data, and `length` is the number of bytes stored there.

 -